karempudi/narsil/narsil/liverun/README.md

 Each window on the screen has a .ui file associated with it and python class to access the elements and functions to run when events happen in that window.

+We use the classes for each of the window in the UI directory to build on top of them and hook all the handlers

 ## Classes useful for the GUI

 exptDatabase.py handles all the database queries, setup and schemas